StrangeBeeCorp/docs/docs/flow/user-guides/configure-integration-node.md

 ## Configure a *Slack* integration node

-A *Slack* integration node runs operations against the [Slack Web API](https://docs.slack.dev/apis/){target=_blank}: it can post, update, and delete messages, manage reactions, read thread replies and channel history, and look up channels and users.
+A *Slack* integration node runs operations against the [Slack Web API](https://docs.slack.dev/apis/){target=_blank}: it can post, update, and delete messages, manage reactions, read thread replies and channel history, create and manage channels, open direct messages, and look up channels and users.
 Each operation is a dedicated action selected within the node.

 !!! tip "Choosing between the two Slack nodes"
     The [*Slack - Send message* action node](configure-action-node.md#configure-a-slack-send-message-action-node) only posts a message.
-Use this node to update or delete messages, manage reactions, read threads and history, or look up channels and users.
+Use this node to update or delete messages, manage reactions, read threads and history, manage channels, open direct messages, or look up channels and users.

 1. {% include-markdown "includes/flow-view-go-to.md" %}